MilicaMisk/data_science_portfolio/Shell_Shock-Linux_notes/Remote_control_SSH.md

 ssh-copy-id username@remote_server
 ```

-Replace `username` with your username on the remote server and `remote_server` with the server's IP address or hostname.
+Replace `username` with your username on the remote server and `remote_server` with the server's IP address or hostname (domain name).

 ### 2. Remote Command Execution: